ShadiZade/ShadiZade/errata/free-culture.md

 # Free Culture
-Free Culture: The full demonetization and reclamation of cultural heritage from the hands of philistine capitalist profiteers to the hands of the common people.
+Free Culture: The full demonetization and reclamation of cultural heritage from the hands of philistine capitalist profiteers into the hands of the common people.

 ## Why Free Culture?
 Because: